Meet our staff

 Katalin Csatlos is a descendant of the Budjiti mob and has connections to the Kunja mob traditional lands situated in South West Queensland.
-As the acting Team Leader for the Recruitment, Events and Community Engagement team, Katalin oversees the Oodgeroo Unit recruitment and Widening Participation activities, on-campus events, and community engagement activities.
+As thethe Senior Recruitment and Community Engagement Coordinator, Katalin oversees the Oodgeroo Unit recruitment and Widening Participation activities, on-campus events, and community engagement activities.

 Desmond Frescon is an Iman and Kannalu man.
-As the Events and Projects Officer, Desmond is responsible for organising and facilitating the Oodgeroo Unit’s admission pathway program, Centralised Assessment and Selection Program (CASP) and supporting Oodgeroo Unit events.
+As the Engagement Support Officer, Desmond is responsible for organising and facilitating the Oodgeroo Unit’s admission pathway program, Centralised Assessment and Selection Program (CASP) and supporting Oodgeroo Unit events.

 Fiona Smallwood is a Biri and South Sea woman.
 As the Engagement Coordinator - Diversity Projects Fiona is responsible for improving community engagement and facilitating a range of initiatives aimed at increasing student access and recruitment to university.